-Antoni Cahner General Manager Towards new and improved university management models "Higher education has become an attractive industrial sector for private investment funds, and this has led to an increase in for-profit private universities, which are in direct competition in the system to attract students."
+Antoni Cahner General Manager We need online universities for seamless entrepreneurship Towards new and improved university management models "Online universities provide a guarantee of equality in entrepreneurship.
+If we want entrepreneurial opportunities to reach wherever a connection reaches, we need the outreach of online universities."
+"Higher education has become an attractive industrial sector for private investment funds, and this has led to an increase in for-profit private universities, which are in direct competition in the system to attract students."

 Executive Board This is the UOC's permanent management and administrative body.
-From left to right, its members are: Emili Rubió, Deputy General Manager of Operations Inés Teresa-Palacio, Deputy General Manager of Global Business Development Carles Sigalés, Vice President for Teaching and Learning Àngels Fitó, Vice President for Competitiveness and Antoni Cahner, General Manager Josep A. Planell, President Employability Pere Fabra, General Secretary Marta Aymerich, Vice President for Strategic Planning and Research Pastora Martínez Samper, Vice President for Globalization and Cooperation Eduard Bosch, Deputy General Manager of Finance and Resources Josep M. Oliveras, Director of the Office of the President and Institutional Relations Budget summary As a not-for-profit foundation, the UOC renders a public service with a private management model.
-The University has a board of trustees and is accountable to the Catalan Parliament.
-The Government of Catalonia subsidizes part of the budget by means of a programme agreement linked to objectives.
-The rest of the income comes from enrolments, funding for research projects and UOC Corporate.
+From left to right, its members are: Emili Rubió, Deputy General Manager of Operations Inés Teresa-Palacio, Deputy General Manager of Global Business Development Carles Sigalés, Vice President for Teaching and Learning Àngels Fitó.
+Vice President for Competitiveness and Employability Antoni Cahner, General Manager Josep A. Planell, President Pere Fabra, General Secretary Marta Aymerich, Vice President for Strategic Planning and Research Pastora Martínez Samper, Vice President for Globalization and Cooperation Eduard Bosch, Deputy General Manager of Finance and Resources Josep M. Oliveras.
+Director of the Office of the President and